 By its very nature, distance education will be delivered by the school via workbooks, textbooks and online written assignments.

 What if I want to pull my kids out of the public system during the year (i.e. after the September 30 deadline)?
 You absolutely can do pull your kids out, but you won’t receive any funding because the school you are currently registered with has received that funding and it’s not transferable.
 Your school “owns” your child for that year until June 30th.
 However, you can take on the responsibility of home education by filing a home education notification form and a learning plan.
 Then, you will not be hounded by attendance calls and you will not be required to send in work to the school nor have your child take their exams.
 You are still with the school authority but are changing programs.
 You are taking on the responsibility for procuring your child’s education and the school is now just in a supportive role for the rest of the year.
 You can request to keep the resources the school has been using to continue teaching if you choose.
 The next year, you can change supervising school authorities.

 I’ve done all the legal stuff now what do I really need to do to do this thing called home schooling?

-Complied by: Lori Desrosiers
+Compiled by: Lori Desrosiers

 Lori Desrosiers has been home educating in Alberta for 11 years.
 She lives in the middle of everywhere and in the middle of nowhere on her tiny acreage with her husband, two boys and several critters.
-She supports home education with her various groups and activities and she believes in supporting home educators through the laughter and the tears and always having really good coffee on hand!
+She supports home education with her various groups and activities, and she believes in supporting home educators through the laughter and the tears and always having really good coffee on hand!